divijghose/firedrake/Firedrake-meeting-2024-06-19.md

 ## CW: How do we solve [this issue](https://github.com/firedrakeproject/firedrake/issues/3612)?

 ## JB: Ensemble is broken
 And may have been for some time :flushed:

+## JB: Numpy 2.0 is out
+(this is in PRs below, but might be worth discussing in detail)

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*